In today’s post, I want to think about the question “Which is the best grinder for a percolator?”

 My Favorite Burr Grinder

-- De'Longhi-Ariete: De'Longhi the World-famous coffee machine brand, well known for the Artista Series espresso machines, De'Longhi is known for the design of its products, Certified by the Red Dot In 2007 and Quiet Mark 2012 for the innovation of their products - we always turning "the everyday" into something special. with years of experience, provides you the best on the market coffee grinder for your coffee refreshment.
+- Ariete: the World-famous coffee machine brand, Well known for the design of its products, Certified by the Red Dot In 2007 and Quiet Mark 2012 for the innovation of their products – we always turning "the everyday" into something special. with years of experience, provides you the best on the market coffee grinder for your coffee refreshment.

 - ULTRA FINE GRIND: Heavy duty conical burr disc allows for ultra-fine grind and is suitable for Turkish coffee, the unit have quite operation the bean hopper can hold up to 13.33 oz/378 gr of coffee beans the ground coffee container can hold up to 6.5 oz/194 gr of ground coffee Sleek designed, will complement any decor and save lots of counter space, Dimensions 14” high.
 9” deep.
 5” wide

 - REMOVABLE BEAN HOPPER: Automatic locking bean hopper can be removed with beans inside without spilling useful to storage the beans dark and cool location for the freshness of the beans Grinding head assembly can be easily to clean thoroughly.
 This professional grade burr grinder is very easy to operate.

 - CUSTOMIZE YOUR GRIND, with the 15 GRIND SETTINGS you can customize the grind for your percolator, urn, or French Press (coarse), drip coffee (medium), or espresso machine (fine), with the simple push of a button.